Municipal Accommodation Tax (MAT)

 Do you have to pay the MAT tax?
 Can you refuse to pay it.

-Lin asked over 2 years ago
+Lin asked about 3 years ago

 The MAT is imposed under the authority of the Municipal Act; as such, it is required to be reported and collected.
 If it is not remitted, the owner would be subject to interest charges and additional collection fees.